I. Guiding values

 In addition, we consulted and incorporated ideas found in the ethics policies of the Society of Professional Journalists, ProPublica, the Center for Investigative Reporting, National Public Radio, The Denver Post, The Texas Tribune, The New York Times, The Washington Post and The Wall Street Journal.

-IV.
+III.
 To Whom This Code Applies

 Everybody who is employed by The Colorado Sun must act in ways that promote our mission of credible, intelligent and independent journalism.
 This code covers all content published by The Colorado Sun and all journalists — whether staff or freelance — working on our behalf.
 Specific sections will spell out the expectations of our journalists and freelancers when conducting outside work or in their personal lives.
-Separate sections will detail business practices for The Colorado Sun that must be adhered to by anyone acting in the our interest.
+Separate sections will detail business practices for The Colorado Sun that must be adhered to by anyone acting in our interest.

-V. Seeking The Truth
+IV.
+Seeking The Truth

 Fact vs. fiction